 This is why many companies have created animated logos, which flutter, flip, and bounce.
 The motion serves as a gentle mental trigger, as if to say, “I’m important.
 Remember me.”

 Facebook, Snapchat, and Instagram have all introduced “Stories” in the past few years, which are various formats of video storytelling.
-In fact, YouTube had planned to launch a storytelling feature called Reels, and changed the name to Stories at the last minute when it launched this year.
+In fact, YouTube had planned to launch a storytelling feature called Reels, and changed the name to Stories at the last minute when it launched.

 For marketers, what all this means is simply that people love stories.
 People connect with visual storytelling, spend time watching stories unfold, and enjoy interacting with brands that tell good stories.
 Use animation to make this happen.

-Your next animated video might be the most socially shareable content you ever produce.
+Social media has influenced animation trends, and you should take advantage of it: your next animated video might be the most socially shareable content you ever produce.
 Videos have high viewership and shareability.
+Some statistics regarding market trends for animated video include:

 - 85% of the U.S. internet audience watches online videos